 Can you fit the tangram pieces into the outlines of these clocks?

-Can you fit the tangram pieces into the outline of Little Ming playing the board game?
+Can you fit the tangram pieces into the outlines of the chairs?

-Can you fit the tangram pieces into the outline of Little Fung at the table?
+Can you fit the tangram pieces into the outline of these convex shapes?

 Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?